Aysha-skhan/IDS-ASSIGNMENTS/README.md

 # Introduction to Data Science

 This repository contains materials for the **Introduction to Data Science** course, including assignments, labs, and additional resources.
-The repository is organized by topic and assignment to facilitate easy navigation.

 ## Table of Contents
 - [Course Overview](#course-overview)